-STATEMENT ON SATISFACTORY PROGRESS
+STATEMENT ON ACADEMIC SATISFACTORY PROGRESS

 - The grading system employed by each college should accurately reflect the academic achievement of the student.
-In order to ensure appropriate use of state resources available for the education of its citizens, each college will develop procedures to monitor satisfactory progress through its warning, probation, and suspension policy. - 2.
-This policy shall be applicable to all students enrolled in developmental and/or credit courses, no matter the number of credits for which they are enrolled. - No course may be repeated for credit more than twice.
+In order to ensure appropriate use of state resources available for the education of its citizens, each college will develop procedures to monitor satisfactory progress through its warning, probation, and suspension policy. - This policy shall be applicable to all students enrolled in developmental and/or credit courses, no matter the number of credits for which they are enrolled. - No course may be repeated for credit more than twice.
 The highest grade received will be used in calculating the student's academic average.
-This does not apply to those courses that are designed to be repeated for additional credit. - 4.
-Satisfactory completion of fifty percent of the credits attempted (this phrase means actual continued enrollment beyond the add/drop period) will be the minimum standard for good standing. - 5.
-Students who have completed 11 or fewer credits whose Cumulative Grade Point Average (CGPA) falls below 1.5 will be given a written warning.
-Students who have completed between 12 and 30 credits inclusive whose CGPA falls below 1.7, and those who have completed 31 or more credits whose CGPA falls below 2.0, will be given a written notice that they are placed on academic probation. - 6.
-Students placed on academic probation will be required to take a reduced course load for one semester. - 7.
-Students who, after being placed on academic probation for one semester and after taking a reduced course load, fail to attain the required CGPA as shown above will be notified in writing that they are suspended for one semester. - 8.
-After the period of suspension, students may be reinstated, either as regular or probationary students, upon application to the college. - 9.
-An appeals process will be established by each college, which provides for due process. - 10.
-College procedures will be included in appropriate publications and communications.
+This does not apply to those courses that are designed to be repeated for additional credit. - Satisfactory completion of fifty percent of the credits attempted (this phrase means actual continued enrollment beyond the add/drop period) will be the minimum standard for good standing.